How will Brexit affect your graduate job hunt?

-The Institute of Student Employers (ISE), which represents many big organisations that take on large numbers of graduates, published a report in September 2017 that showed the total number of graduate vacancies offered by ISE employers in 2017 rose by 1%.
-Employers were asked about their main concerns for the year ahead, and Brexit was in eighth place, behind improving diversity and attracting candidates.
+The Institute of Student Employers (ISE), which represents many big organisations that take on large numbers of graduates, reported in its 2018 annual survey that its members were recruiting 7% more graduates than in the previous year, along with 31% more year-long placement students and 10% more interns.
+Employers were asked about their main concerns for the year ahead and only 15% raised Brexit as one of them.
 It was a very different story back in October 2016, when Brexit took the top spot in the list of topics ISE members were most worried about.

 Another report, What do graduates do?, published in October 2017 by the Higher Education Careers Service Unit (HECSU), looks back to the second half of 2016 and 2017 – the EU referendum, followed by the triggering of Article 50 and the general election – and comments that 'this series of destabilising political events has led to a much-increased level of economic uncertainty'.
 It adds: ‘Nevertheless, this uncertainty has not necessarily fed through to the graduate labour market at present, which remains relatively strong.’

 2. Will Brexit affect my long-term career prospects?

 There are many factors in the mix when it comes to your career, both in the short and the long term; Brexit is just one of them.
 Your choice of profession and specialism, and how well suited you are to what you want to do, will have a huge impact on your future.
 Take charge where you can: the more time you put into exploring your options, deciding what to do and making yourself the best possible candidate, the better placed you will be to succeed.